Mahogany Wood

 • Swietenia mahogani (Cuban mahogany, American mahogany, small-leaved mahogany, West Indian mahogany)

-There’s quite a bit of overlap in common names, even within the genuine mahoganies, which can make identification and discussion confusing.
+Theres quite a bit of overlap in common names, even within the genuine mahoganies, which can make identification and discussion confusing.
 Furthermore, the characteristics of each differ, so some mahoganies are incredibly cheap to purchase, while other variants of this exotic wood rank among the most expensive woods in the world because of their quality and scarce availability.

 That said, all genuine mahogany is classified as either vulnerable to extinction or endangered.
 Illegal harvesting is a major problem, contributing to the destruction of rainforests, devastating the homes of indigenous people, threatening wildlife, and feeding international crime rings.

 Oftentimes, falsified records or bribery is used to export wood illegally, and regrettably, the United States is the major global importer, accepting about 80% of the stock.
-Many furniture makers knowingly use unlawfully harvested mahogany anyway or turn a blind eye to the problem as if not knowing where their stock comes from clears them from wrongdoing, regardless of the damage being caused and the fact that it’s illegal to trade, import, and possess it.
+Many furniture makers knowingly use unlawfully harvested mahogany anyway or turn a blind eye to the problem as if not knowing where their stock comes from clears them from wrongdoing, regardless of the damage being caused and the fact that its illegal to trade, import, and possess it.

 What Does the Grain Pattern of Mahogany Wood Look Like?